LANL-Bioinformatics/EDGE/README.md

 * Recommended minimum computational resource : 8G memory, 4 CPUs, 20GB for the image.

 ## Contact Info
-Support: The EDGE user's group is a Google group for users and developers: [edge-users@googlegroups.com](mailto:edge-users@googlegroups.com)
+Support: The EDGE user's group is a Google group for users and developers: [edge-users@googlegroups.com](mailto:edge-users@googlegroups.com) or email us at edge-covid19@lanl.gov

 ## Citation